kostantinostheo/Dotnet-Bash-Wrapper/README.md

 ### Summary

-<p>Unity Bash Manager is a set of methods that helps you execute bash-shell commands or .sh files using Unity Engine and Unity Editor.
+<p>Unity Bash Wrapper is a set of C# methods that helps you execute bash-shell commands or .sh files using Unity Engine and Unity Editor.
 They can be also used on any .NET application.</p>

 ---